Slovakia Movement: Opposition (2012–2020)

-The initial four Ordinary People (OĽaNO) MPs were Igor Matovič, Erika Jurinová, Martin Fecko, Jozef Viskupič.
-OĽaNO sat in the National Council with Freedom and Solidarity (SaS), and signed an agreement with SaS that its members could not cross the floor to another group.
-In June and July 2010, it was rumoured that OĽaNO would refuse to back the programme of the new centre-right coalition, which included Freedom and Solidarity, and whose majority depended on Ordinary People.
+The initial four Ordinary People MPs were Igor Matovič, Erika Jurinová, Martin Fecko, Jozef Viskupič.
+They sat in the National Council with Freedom and Solidarity (SaS), and signed an agreement with SaS that its members could not cross the floor to another group.
+In June and July 2010, it was rumoured that they would refuse to back the programme of the new centre-right coalition, which included Freedom and Solidarity, and whose majority depended on Ordinary People.

 In August 2010, Matovič said that it was not the right time to become an independent party.
-However, on 28 October 2011, Ordinary People filed a formal party registration, while Matovič announced that the party would compete in 2012 parliamentary election as a separate electoral list, of independents and representatives of the Civic Conservative Party and the Conservative Democrats.
-In the 2012 election, the party came in third place overall, winning 8.55% of the vote and 16 seats.
+However, on 28 October 2011, Matovič filed a formal application for party registration under the name Ordinary People and Independent Personalities (OĽaNO).
+In the 2012 parliamentary election, the party integrated Civic Conservative Party and Conservative Democrats of Slovakia members within its list.
+However, both Civic Conservative Party and Conservative Democrats of Slovakia withdrew from the list prior to the election due to a dispute with OĽaNO.
+In the election, the party came in third place overall, winning 8.55% of the vote and 16 seats.

 In the 2014 European elections, OĽaNO came in fourth place nationally, receiving 7.46% of the vote and electing 1 MEP.

-In the 2016 parliamentary election, Ordinary People ran in alliance with New Majority.
-They received 11.02% votes in Slovakia and consequently 19 MPs in the Slovak Parliament, 17 of whom came from Ordinary People.
+In 2016, the party legally changed its name to Ordinary People and Independent Personalities–NOVA before the election in order to integrate NOVA and Change from Below members within its list.
+In the 2016 parliamentary election, it received 11.02% votes in Slovakia and consequently 19 MPs in the Slovak Parliament.

 In 2014–2019, the party was member of European Parliament group of European Conservatives and Reformists and in 2019 switched to the European People's Party group.

-At the February 2020 parliamentary election, the Party received 25.0% of the vote, winning a 53 of 150 seats in the National Council.
+In 2020, the party legally changed its name to Ordinary People and Independent Personalities–NOVA–Christian Union–Change from Below before the election in order to integrate NOVA, Christian Union and Change from Below members within its list.
+In the 2020 parliamentary election, it received 25.0% of the vote, winning a 53 of 150 seats in the National Council.
 Party leader Igor Matovič was appointed as the Prime Minister designate.